MartinClarisse/CFG_Project_Group_2_IST/README.md

 # GROUP 2 - CFG PROJECT
 ## What Are We Building?
 We're creating an innovative travel and budgeting website to help travellers plan their trips more efficiently and economically, including a feature that automatically calculates and distributes shared expenses among travel group members.
 Our platform combines comprehensive trip planning tools with excellent usability, allowing users to explore new destinations without worrying about budgeting group expenses.
-The front-end uses HTML templates and CSS, and it's connected to python through flask, and all the data is stored on a SQL database through mysql.connector.
+Users can interact with their accounts through the python console, and all their data is stored in a SQL database.

 ### How We're Staying Organised:
-Please look at the "audit.txt" file in the "Documentation" folder to see a log of all our group discussions minutes.
+Please look at the "meeting_minutes.txt" file in the "Documentation" folder to see a log of all our group discussions minutes.
 Our group is formed of Chahat, Jessie and Clarisse.

 FOR GROUP MEMBERS: